almonte914/Questionaire/README.md

 # Questionaire

-This is a form questionaire utilizing Bootstrap.
+This is a survey form questionaire utilizing Bootstrap.